MileHacker Logo

 Documentation for Visa

-When applying for a visa, you will need several documents.
+When applying for a visa, you'll require several documents.
 A valid passport is required, which must have at least six months of validity remaining beyond your intended stay within China and contain at least two blank visa pages.
 You must also complete a Visa Application Form accurately and truthfully.

 Required Documents

-• Valid passport (6 months validity, 2 blank pages).
+• Valid passport (6 months validity, A couple of blank pages).

 • Journey plan (flights, hotel reservations).